influxdata/docs-v2/content/kapacitor/v1.5/tick/expr.md

 #### Math functions

 The following mathematical functions are available.
-Each function is implemented via the equivalent Go function.
+Each function is implemented via the equivalent Go function (linked in the table below for reference only).

 | Function                                                          | Description                                                                                                                      |
 | ----------                                                        | -------------                                                                                                                    |